ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-ProgrammingBasics.md

 ## Pseudocode, Code, and Algorithms...
 Oh My!
 Although the differences seem small, there are important distinctions that we can make between the concepts of pseudocode, code, and algorithms.

+Everyone has some experienece with algorithms in their day-to-day life.
+For example, if you have ever cooked or done some task that requires you to follow instructions with a sequence of steps.

 > ## Discussion
 >
 > What are algorithms?